mguiagous/oci-blog-fast-tracking-apcertif/README.md

 How to find your VM image: https://docs.oracle.com/en-us/iaas/images/

-First, determine the OCID of the compute image that will be used to create Compute Instances - You can also use the image of one of the previous VMs created manually from the OCI console or search for an Oracle-supported Image OCID based on the region identifier using OCI CLI.
+First, determine the OCID of the compute image that will be used to create Compute Instances - You can also use the image of one of the previous VMs created manually from the OCI console or use the OCI CLI to search for an Oracle-supported Image OCID based on the region identifier.

-Replace by the determined Linux image (the lab recommends to use the amper images).
-When creating a compute Instance in a different region you will have to change the value of the OCID to match the image of the target region.
+The lab documentation recommends using the amper Linux image.
+When creating a compute Instance in a different region you will have to change the value of the OCID to match the image of your target region.

 ```
 amper_image_id = "REPLACE_REGIONAL_IMAGE_OCID_HERE"
 ```

 ### 3. Display Name Prefix
-All resource display names start with the Region abbreviation ("PHX" for Phoenix or "IAD" for Ashburn) followed by "AP-LABX-Y".
+All resource display names start with the Region 3 letters abbreviation ("PHX" for Phoenix or "IAD" for Ashburn) followed by "AP-LABX-Y".
 AP stands for `Architecture Professional`, X represents the `lab number` (01 for Lab 1) and Y represents the `lab sequence` (1 for 1st attempt, 2 for the second attempt).

 The first network security group created for Lab 1 in Phoenix will have the following display name: *PHX-AP-LAB01-1-NSG-01*.
 The index 1 in LAB01-1 represents the number of trials (1st trial) and the 01 after NSG indicates the first Network Security Group.
 The second Network Security Group of the third trial will have the following display name: *PHX-AP-LAB01-3-NSG-02*.

 ```
 display_name_prefix = "AP-LAB01-1"
 ```
 **Note:** The `oci_regions` map variable (see `variables.tf` below) is used to compute the 3 letters representing each OCI region (`IAD` for Ashburn, `PHX` for Phoenix, etc.).
 The region abbreviation is computed from that map variable.
-However, you need to populate the map by adding your OCI region identifiers and mapped abbreviations.
+However, you need to populate the map by adding your region's identifier and mapped abbreviations.

 ### 4. Virtual Cloud Network (VCN)
 There are two options for creating the lab Virtual Cloud Network (VCN) to be used as the main resources under which all other resources will be created (VM, Subnets, NSG, etc.):